 Membrane construction varies in density (pore size) with each garment carefully designed to perform in certain conditions, from light rain to heavy downpours.
-Each design is then rigorously tested to determine its waterproof rating – this provides us with a rough guide as to the level of protection the garment affords and thus the type of activities and conditions it is best suited too.
+Each design is then rigorously tested to determine its waterproof rating – this provides us with a rough guide as to the level of protection the garment affords and thus the type of activities and conditions it is best suited to.

 There’s no hard and fast rule to determining the level of protection afforded by higher ratings as waterproofness is affected by the pressure of water (exacerbated by wind) working upon it.
-In real terms a higher rated waterproof construction will keep moisture out for longer.
+In real terms, a higher-rated waterproof construction will keep moisture out for longer.

 As a rough guide:

 Protection in light showers.
 Great around town and casual hikes with no heavy storms in the forecast.
 Will eventually leek when exposed to sustained downpours.

 A solid level of waterproofing - the kind of jacket the experienced walker and outdoor professional would want in their kit.